alexpawlowski/one-click-hugo-cms/site/content/_index.md

 blurb:
   heading: About
   text: >-
-    The Knoxville City Hackathon is coming back this summer for it's 2nd edition, stay tuned for more details on a weekend of civic-minded innovation and collaboration downtown in our beloved city of Knoxville.
+    The Knoxville City Hackathon is coming back this summer for its 2nd edition, stay tuned for more details on a weekend of civic-minded innovation and collaboration downtown in our beloved city of Knoxville.
 intro:
   heading: Hack on the Scruffy City
   text: >-